PSD 2 Information Hub

 The PSD2 regulation also allows for a number of exemptions.
 These are determined by factors such as risk, transaction value and payment channel.

-SCA is not necessary for a payment transaction to which an exemption applies.
+SCA is not necessary for a payment transaction to which an exemption can be applied.

 Exemption Liability Shift